ciscoheat/buddy/README.md

 The compilation flag will override the metadata, if both are set.

+### Displaying only failing and pending tests

+If you have lots of tests, failures may drown in the output.
+By defining `-D buddy-ignore-passing-specs`, only failed and pending test suites will be displayed in the final output.

 ### Creating a custom reporter

 You can make your own reporter by implementing the [buddy.reporting.Reporter](https://github.com/ciscoheat/buddy/blob/master/src/buddy/reporting/Reporter.hx) interface.
 Then there are two ways to use it: